driver1998/HookCoreAppWinUI/README.md

 Windows App SDK version 1.4.2 is tested.

 You'll need to write your own entrypoint (`main` method).
 As the auto-generated one will not work in UWP.
+Namely, you'll need to use `MTAThread` instead of `STAThread`.

 Just load this dll before `Microsoft.UI.Xaml.Application.Start`, like this: